maryqu3en/LA7AGLI-PRODUCT-DELIVERY-MANAGEMENT-SYSTEM/README.md

 - Display statistics of orders daily and of all time.

 ## Technologies used:

 - HTML/CSS for frontend development.
 - PHP for backend development.
 - MySQL database for data storage.

 ## Database schema:

 The database `Livraison` schema consists of the following tables:

 1. `user` table that stores user information such as username, password, and email.
 2. `client` table that stores client information such as first name, last name, address, and phone number.
-It has a foreign key relationship with the `users` table.
+It has a foreign key relationship with the `user` table.
 3. `commande` table that stores delivery information such as delivery date, client name, quantity, price, and total price.
 It has a foreign key relationship with the `client` table and the `user` table.

 ![Database Entity Diagram](./assets/bd-entity-diagram.png)

 ## Project overview

 The project is divided into the following directories:

 ```
 assets
 controllers